 Inductive bands depend on electrical “inductance”, a property of any electrical conductive wire, by which it limits the flow of high frequency current as a result of a change of magnetic flux.
 Maxwell equations show that the inductance of a closed loop of conductive wire is linearly proportional to the area enclosed in the loop.
 The sensors are simply closed loops of conductive wire, placed around the chest and abdomen.
 The wires are usually woven in an elastic band in a zig-zag pattern.
 The allows the band to stretch and contract.
 A specially designed electronic circuit measures the impedance of the loops using a high frequency voltage source, and generates an analogue signal proportional to the area enclosed in the loop.

 The bands can be wiped with a mild detergent or washed in a gentle machine cycle.
-To sterilize the bands, use autoclave sterilization or standard gas or solution sterilization procedures.
 Wipe the cable with a non-corrosive (to plastic) cleanser to clean before use.
 Make sure the bands and cable are thoroughly dry before reusing them.

 Inductive bands can be more accurate than Piezo bands because inductive bands produce an output that is proportional only to changes in the area enclosed by the wire loop.
 Piezo sensors, on the other hand, produce an output proportional to the tension in an elastic band strapped around the body.
 This tension depends on many factors, such as the placement of the band, initial tension, slipping of the band, locking of parts of the elastic band under the weight of the patient, and many more—all of which produce errors and artifacts.
 In the inductive band, any part of the band contributes to the output, whereas with the Piezo bands there is one sensor which is the sole sensitive area, making the elastic band itself passive.